 The behavior of salespeople is also impacted by the time of month.
 “Dealerships operate on a monthly sales cycle, so at the end of the month the sales staff is particularly anxious to make more sales happen,” says Burdge.
 “At the beginning of the month it’s usually more about the profit made per sale — so how much profit is to be made on each vehicle sold.”

 What to prepare for when buying a car

 Before you embark on car shopping, it’s important to review what your wants and needs are, research the vehicles you’re interested in and nail down your budget.

 “The more you decide before you go shopping, the less likely it is that someone will talk you into something that won’t work for you or that you can’t afford,” says Burdge.
 “Make your choices at home and stick to them once you leave for the car lot.”
 Determine how much you can afford in a car payment and still have enough money to cover your monthly living expenses and emergency expenses, staying conservative with your numbers.

 You’ll also want to think about what type of vehicle you need and what types of vehicles you’ll consider, such as four-door sedans, two-door coupes, sports cars, convertibles or pickup trucks.
 You may want to consider whether you’re interested in electric vehicles, hybrids or traditional gasoline-operated cars.
-All of these decisions will limit your buying choices.
+All these decisions will limit your buying choices.

-Finally, before heading out the door, do your research online.
+Understanding these tactics will now enable you to have confidence to negotiate and get the best deal when you walk on the dealership lot.
+But, before heading out the door, do your research online.
 This could include figuring out what your trade-in is worth, if you have one.
 It’s also a good idea to check ratings, reviews and prices for the vehicles you’re interested in buying.
 And while you’re at it, research the reputation of dealers you plan to visit to purchase the car.